 Treatment for Puppy Plant Poisoning

 Different plant poisons require very specific first aid.
-Usually, that will be to either 1) induce vomiting, or 2) give milk or water to wash out the mouth, neutralize the poison and/or dilute the toxicity.
+Usually, that will be to either induce vomiting or give milk or water to wash out the mouth, neutralize the poison and/or dilute the toxicity.

-Making the pet vomit the wrong poisonous plant, though, could make a serious situation even more deadly, so you MUST know what to do for each type of plant.
+Making the pet vomit the wrong poisonous plant, though, could make a serious situation even more deadly, so you must know what to do for each type of plant.
 If you're not sure, you should definitely consult your veterinarian.